alex-hhh/alex-hhh.github.io/_src/posts/2018-06-12-racket-map-widget.md

 ```

 Finally, the map widget has the concept of a **current location** -- this is a
-position marked with a circle and can be set using the `set-current-location`
+position marked with a circle and can be set using the `current-location`
 method.
 In addition, the map widget can automatically move the map so that
 the current location is always visible, this is done using the
-`set-track-current-location` method.
+`track-current-location` method.

 In the example below, an elevation plot is displayed.
 The plot will display
 the current elevation under the cursor as well as the position on the map